-During a keel-laying a ship may be referred to by her project number (in Protecteur's case, JSS1) or builder's hull number in preference to her name, as the ceremony at which the ship is named occurs later with the launching of the ship.
-And it has not been unknown for a ship's name to be changed whilst she is still under construction.
+During a keel-laying a ship is referred to by her builder's hull number in preference to her name, as the ceremony at which the ship is named occurs later with the launching of the ship.8 And it has not been unknown for a ship's name to be changed whilst she is still under construction.
 The shipbuilder's number for a ship is the sequential number of hulls built by that company.
-What will become HMCS Protecteur is Seaspan hull number 194.
+What will become HMCS Harry DeWolf is Irving Shipbuilding hull number 103.
 Typically, a plaque with the builder's name and number is affixed to the back bulkhead of the ship's bridge.